 That would make Roger Williams just one more part of Rhode Island’s history with this most American of holidays.

 For starters, the Mashpee Wampanoag Tribe that famously helped the Pilgrims lived not only in Massachusetts but also in what is now eastern Rhode Island; the Narragansett Tribe had a harvest feast of their own known as Nickommoh.

-Thanksgiving didn’t really take here at first, according to a 1904 article in The New England Magazine:
+Thanksgiving didn’t really take locally at first, according to a 1904 article in The New England Magazine:

 The earliest mention of Thanksgiving in the records of Rhode Island Plantation is 1687.
 But attempts to create Thanksgiving Day in Rhode Island did not prove very successful.
 Whether the people were ungrateful or only stubborn is not known, but it is said that when Governor [Edmund] Andros ordered them to appear, to celebrate certain days, which he set apart as days of thanksgiving, the order was so contemptuously carried out that several persons were arrested for disobedience of the King’s ordinances.

-Rhode Island’s most famous contribution to Thanksgiving, though, has been its turkeys – mostly thanks to a Westerly poultry farmer by the name of Horace Vose (1840-1913).
+Rhode Island’s most famous contribution to Thanksgiving, though, has probably been its turkeys – most notably thanks to a Westerly farmer by the name of Horace Vose (1840-1913), “the poultry king.”